-Pursuant to the 2020 Equity Plan, concurrent with the pricing (in the case of options) and closing (in the case of restricted stock units) of this offering, we expect to grant 112,844 options in the aggregate and 10,409 restricted stock units in the aggregate to employees who are not Section 16 officers, in each case, based on the assumed initial public offering price of \$16.00 per share of common stock, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
+Pursuant to the 2020 Equity Plan, concurrent with the pricing (in the case of options) and closing (in the case of restricted stock units) of this offering, we expect to grant 140,525 options in the aggregate and 12,812 restricted stock units in the aggregate to employees who are not Section 16 officers, in each case, based on the initial public offering price of \$13.00 per share of common stock.
 The options will have a per share exercise price equal to the initial public offering price in this offering.
+The exact number of restricted stock units we will grant will be determined based on the closing price of our common stock on Nasdaq on the closing date of this offering.